 Independent tax firms are locally owned accounting businesses that work with individuals and companies.
 They usually have accountants on staff with a range of tax specialization and experience.
 If you have a fairly complex tax situation, a local firm may be your best option.
 In my experience, independent firms can get to know your individual needs and offer a high level of consulting and customer service.

-Questions To Ask a Tax Professional
+Questions to Ask a Tax Professional

 Here are some red flags to watch out for:

-How to Do a Background Check on a Tax Preparer
+Check Up on the Tax Preparer

 Before you actually hire a tax preparer, check on any licenses or other credentials they claim to have.
 You can also search for any disciplinary actions taken against CPAs, enrolled agents or attorneys.
 Here are some places to begin your search: